genomicsclass/leanpub/manuscript/matrix_notation.md

 ## [6,]   26   27   28   29   30
 ```

 Finally, we define a scalar.
-A scalar is just a number.
-We call it a scalar because we want to distinguish it from vectors and matrices.
+A scalar is just a number, which we call a scalar because we want to distinguish it from vectors and matrices.
 We usually use lower case and don't bold.
-In the next section we will understand why we make this distinction.
+In the next section, we will understand why we make this distinction.